 “Everything.”
 I slide my hands past my hips, wrapping them around one of my thighs.
 I’m unable to touch fingertips.
 “I’m really into Mexican now.”

-I smile at the pun, and the horror of the mirror melts away.
-June has been an extra strength aspirin for the hangover that is high school.
+I smile at the pun and the horror of the mirror melts away.
+June has been an extra strength aspirin for the hangover that is West Greenville High School, the lonely room that is adolescence.
 “Su muy buena para ti.”

 I walk over to my bed and collapse onto the sheets.
 The late afternoon sun pours in through open blinds, splashing on photos of cousins and fishing trips, dog-eared novels and reading fair trophies.
 The aroma of tomato sauce fills the room, wafting up like a fart from the kitchen.

 “It’s hard sometimes, you know?
 And Mom never buys anything healthy, mostly frozen dinners.”
-I say this with fake urgency, adding a slight whine for effect.
-At one time, I would’ve followed Tams’ advice to the emaciated letter.
+I weigh my words down with urgency, adding a slight whine for effect.
+At one time, I would’ve followed Tams’ beauty advice to the emaciating letter.
+No carbs, no sugars, no fats, nothing.
 I was once down to a hundred and three pounds.
+My ribs protruded, and my hands shook.
+I didn’t have my period for four months.

 I sit up and eye Tams’ body.
-She’s slim, but curves in all the right places: her hips and thighs.
-Everything is complemented by full, perfectly symmetrical breasts so that (even with her nose) she’s really is beautiful.
+She’s slim but curves in all the right places, her hips and thighs.
+Everything is complemented by full, perfectly symmetrical breasts, each like a rip mango underneath her Ralph Lauren polo.
+Sure, she’s beautiful, even with her nose.

 “And you can’t just blame your Mom,” she continues, “you’re a woman, use your allowance.”